PAT Enterprises, LLC

 research Statement

-My research centers on advancing educational equity through evidence-based policy implementation, data-informed decision-making, and systemic improvement in student access to rigorous academic pathways.
-My dissertation investigated how Florida’s accountability and acceleration policies impacted Algebra I placement decisions for academically eligible eighth-grade students.
-It revealed that despite meeting proficiency benchmarks, underrepresented students—especially those from low-income, African American, and Hispanic communities—were systematically excluded from early access to Algebra I due to inconsistent local practices and discretionary leadership decisions.
+My research agenda centers on advancing educational equity through policy analysis, data-driven decision-making, and systemic reform in access to rigorous academic pathways.
+My doctoral research examined how Florida’s accountability and acceleration policies influenced Algebra I placement decisions for academically eligible eighth-grade students.
+Findings revealed that despite meeting proficiency benchmarks, underrepresented students—particularly low-income, African American, and Hispanic learners—were disproportionately excluded from early Algebra I placement due to inconsistent local implementation and discretionary leadership practices.

-A second, equally important dimension of my research explores how teacher preparation programs—including alternative certification pathways—can better equip future educators to identify and support mathematically promising students from historically underserved backgrounds.
-I aim to examine how coaching frameworks, observation tools (e.g., T-TESS), and professional learning structures within preparation programs influence teacher efficacy, instructional equity, and beliefs about student potential.
+A complementary strand of my research explores how teacher preparation programs, including alternative certification pathways, can better equip educators to identify and support mathematically promising students from historically underserved communities.
+I examine how coaching structures, observation systems (such as T-TESS), and professional learning models influence instructional equity, teacher efficacy, and beliefs about student potential.